ROLFFFX/UniTask/README.md

 I compared my settings with those on the youtube videos, I am not using the newest version of maven so I think this link should be helpful for macOS users. https://www.youtube.com/watch?v=cbhCNjjvGOw&t=100s

 And for windows,
 https://www.youtube.com/watch?v=3EfvEZ_wThc
 this one may work, but I am not able to check it myself.

-You may also need a local repository.
-To set it up, Create a directory m2 at where you put your maven package Create a directory called repository inside m2
+You also need a local repository.
+To set it up,
+Create a directory m2 at where you put your maven package Create a directory called repository inside m2
 Go to your setting.xml file, which is in apache-maven-x.x.x -> conf, After this part of code,

 Add the line:
 <localRepository>/Users/”your_user_name”/m2/repository</localRepository>